thinklearndo/garagedooropennotifier/HardwareAssembly.md

 ## Screw the circuit board into the case

-I messed up the screw holes on this board, so you'll need to use the washers to keep them from pulling through.
+I messed up the screw holes on the first version of the board, if your kit had washers, you'll need to use the washers to keep them from pulling through.
+Newer kits that came without the washers do not need them.

 ![screw with washer](images/screw_washer.jpg)